What is the science behind #LockTheClock?

 - The clock change compromises sleep duration and efficiency, and regulation of cortisol.

-- People living in permanent DST would burn more calories.
+- People living in permanent DST would burn more calories and spend more time riding bikes.

 Children and Schools

-- There is NO increased risk to children in rural areas.
+- There is NO increased risk to children in rural areas and we would save lives of school children with Permanent DST.

-American Journal of Public Health, Thread from Rep. Marcus Riccelli of Wash.
+American Journal of Public Health, Thread from Rep. Marcus Riccelli of Wash, and, Washington State study.

 - Again, there is simply no evidence that school children are put at risk by year-round DST.